Dr. Saif Ahmad

 Currently, Saiftron has two applications on the Apple App Store called Wave Whiz and ECG Wiz.
 While Wave Whiz is a comprehensive wavelet analysis suite, ECG Wiz is an interactive DSP tool for re-sampling, filtering, peak detection, and heart rate variability analysis.

-At the University of Ottawa, Dr. Ahmad worked on developing novel biosensors, instrumentation, and algorithms for non-invasively monitoring physiological parameters like blood pressure, electrocardiogram (ECG), respiration, bioelectrical impedance, cardiac output, arterial stiffness, pulse rate variability, and blood oxygen saturation.
+At the University of Ottawa, Dr. Ahmad worked on developing novel biosensors, instrumentation, and algorithms for non-invasively monitoring physiological parameters like NIBP, electrocardiogram (ECG), respiration, bioelectrical impedance, cardiac output, arterial stiffness, pulse rate variability, and SpO2.

 Dr. Ahmad was also the co-founder and CTO of a University of Ottawa spin-off called Health Parametrics Inc. (HPI) that was launched in 2011 to commercialize the ECG-assisted blood pressure monitoring technology.
 At HPI, Dr. Ahmad and his team successfully developed four industrial grade prototypes of the ECG-assisted blood pressure monitor.
-Initial clinical results were promising whereby HPI’s technology was found to be more accurate than a commercially available reference device for assessing blood pressure in atrial fibrillation patients.
+Results of clinical studies on normal subjects and AF patients were promising whereby HPI’s technology was found to be more accurate than commercially available reference devices for assessing blood pressure.

-Dr. Ahmad’s postdoctoral research focused on exploring the diagnostic, prognostic, and therapeutic value of monitoring the dynamics of physiological variables such as heart rate variability and respiratory variability, employing a plurality of mathematical, statistical, and computational techniques.
-In particular, he developed algorithms for computing metrics such as wavelet variance, detrended fluctuation analysis (DFA), sample entropy (sampEn), multiscale entropy (MSE), fast Fourier transform (FFT), power law analysis, and time irreversibility that were used for characterizing cardiopulmonary variability in healthy subjects during exercise, in the intensive care unit (ICU), and in outpatients.
+During his postdoctoral work at The Ottawa Hospital, Dr. Ahmad developed and employed a plurality of mathematical, statistical, and computational techniques for exploring the diagnostic, prognostic, and therapeutic value of monitoring physiological dynamics like heart rate variability and respiratory variability.
+In particular, he developed algorithms for computing metrics such as wavelet variance, detrended fluctuation analysis (DFA), approximate entropy (ApEn), sample entropy (SampEn), multiscale entropy (MSE), fast Fourier transform (FFT), Poincaré plot analysis, power law analysis, and time irreversibility.
+He then utilized these metrics to analyze ECG and respiratory airflow data for characterizing cardiopulmonary variability in: (i) healthy subjects during exercise, (ii) critically ill patients in the intensive care unit (ICU), and (iii) sick outpatients.

-Of note was the THRIVE (Temperature and Heart Rate Investigation along with Continuous Variability Evaluation) study whereby Dr. Ahmad and his team detected statistically significant drops in multi-parameter heart rate variability 24-48 hours prior to the clinical diagnosis of sepsis in bone marrow transplant (BMT) outpatients.
+Of note was the THRIVE (Temperature and Heart Rate Investigation along with Continuous Variability Evaluation) study whereby Dr. Ahmad and his team employed Holter monitors in conjunction with specialized multiparameter heart rate variability analysis algorithms to predict the onset of sepsis 24-48 hours prior to its clinical diagnosis in neutropenic bone marrow transplant (BMT) outpatients.
 Results of the THRIVE investigation were published in PLoS One.
 Moreover, the study was also accorded front page coverage in the Ottawa Citizen.

 Key engineering activities included: